-Many of us are starting to avoid peat pots and pellets due to concerns over the environmental impact that commercial harvesting has on peat bogs.
-Without a doubt, the selling point of peat pots and pellets is the fact that you plant your seedlings, pot and all, and the pot decomposes in the soil over time.
+Whether you are an avid gardener or just starting out, you may want to avoid using peat pots and pellets to grow your seedlings.
+There are concerns over the environmental impact that commercial harvesting has on peat bogs.
+The selling point of peat pots and pellets is the fact that you plant your seedlings in the pot and the pot decomposes in the soil over time.
 It's an easy way to seed, but it does cost a little money upfront.
-You can get this convenience without resorting to peat pots while keeping trash out of the landfills.
+You can get this convenience without resorting to peat pots by using a more environmentally friendly method that recycles an everyday household item.
 Find out how to use toilet paper rolls to improve the seeding process.

-Depends on how many seeds you're starting, you will need a few toilet paper rolls or paper towel rolls.
+Depending on how many seeds you're starting, you will need a few toilet paper rolls or paper towel rolls.
+It's wise to begin saving the rolls prior to planting season so you have a good supply on hand.

 How to Use Toilet Paper Rolls to Start Seeds